OKyne1/ot_genome_project/2_annotation_scripts/3_rage_classification/README.md

 ![kato rage derived regions](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/3_rage_classification/kato_rage_derived.png)
 This IGV image of the different boundaries shows that my script closely resembles the manual annotations (note manual annotations have additional breaks for boundaries between RAGEs).
 The 2 lines below the manual annotated boundaries shows the effects of allowing one or 2 mis-matched genes within a RAGE region.

+The effect here is not that large and so the current script only allows 1 non-match.
+However it can easily be modified to permit 2.
+The code was developed to permit this, and also not to allow these non-matches to be adjacent to eachother.

 ### Rules for the boundaries
 1. Needs to be more than 2 genes next to eachother
 2. A region can contain a single non-matched gene (but not at the edges)